Whether you rent or own your home, we could help increase your income by carrying out a short eligibility check. Please get in touch with us if:

 Mr T approached Money Wise to support him in a dispute with the Department of Work and Pensions (DWP).
 A case of mistaken identity saw Mr T’s pension savings credit, housing and council tax reduction wrongly suspended.
 Money Wise was able to confirm to Mr T his benefit entitlements, offer advice and support, and liaise on his behalf with the DWP and Housing Benefit departments.
 This led to the reinstating of benefits at the correct level.

-Afterwards Mr T commented: ‘It’s great to know that this service is available.
-A general presentation on the Money Wise service was given at our estate, followed by a one-to-one meeting, which was very helpful.
-Be Wise gave me invaluable advice and guidance for handling a difficult situation, which has thankfully now been resolved.’
+Mr T said: 'It’s great to know that this service is available.
+A general presentation on the Money Wise service was given at our estate, followed by a one-to-one meeting, which was very helpful.'

 Mr E has dementia, poor mobility and often suffers from low mood as a consequence.
 He and his wife, who is his main carer, were becoming increasingly isolated and housebound.